MeenaGandham/Ecommerce_pipeline_Azure/README.md

 - Read cleaned data from the Silver Layer; aggregate, join, and optimize for business insights.
 - Transformed data is stored back in Azure Data Lake (Gold Layer).
 Gold Layer = aggregated and denormalized data.

+### SQL-Based Analysis & Reporting in Databricks
+After data is processed and stored in the Gold Layer, Databricks SQL is used for analytics.
+SQL queries extract insights directly from Delta Tables in Databricks.
+Databricks SQL Dashboards provide real-time business intelligence.